 - Select all - (Ctrl+A) - Select all notes in the Piano roll.

-- Select by color (Shift+C) - Selects all notes and slides that have the same color as the currently selected color in the Color Group Selector.
+- Select by color (Shift+C) - Selects all notes and slides that have the same color as currently selected in the Color Group Selector.

 - Select muted - Select all notes that have been muted (by the mute selection tool).

-- Selection time around selection (Ctrl+Enter) - Selects the time-line range occupied by the notes currently selected in the Piano roll.
+- Selection time around selection (Ctrl+Enter) - Selects the time-line range occupied by the notes selected in the Piano roll.

-- Select previous time (Ctrl+Left arrow) - Shifts a selection (made by Ctrl+Left-click and swiping the time-bar) by its own width to the right.
+- Select previous time (Ctrl+Left arrow) - Shifts a selection made by Ctrl+Left-click and swiping the time-bar, by its own width to the right.

-- Select next time (Ctrl+Right arrow) - Shifts a selection (made by Ctrl+Left-click and swiping the time-bar) by its own width to the left.
+- Select next time (Ctrl+Right arrow) - Shifts a selection made by Ctrl+Left-click and swiping the time-bar, by its own width to the left.

 - Group - (Shift+G) - Group selected notes.
 Selecting, moving or deleting any note from a group will cause all others notes in the group to be selected, moved or deleted, etc. Any number of groupings may be created.
 To group notes: make a selection using the Select tool, then use the Group function.
 Activated / deactivate grouping: Use the Note / Pattern Grouping switch on the Snap Panel.
 Deselecting the Note / Pattern Grouping switch will disable note grouping behavior until the switch is reactivated.

 - Ungroup - (Alt+G) - Ungroups any notes that are part of the currently selected group.

-Displays a list of channels which can accept Piano roll data.
+- Target channel - Displays a list of channels which can accept Piano roll data.
 Use this to quickly change the channel you are working on without closing and opening

 another Piano roll.

-When checked, the window is "detached" from the main environment of FL Studio and can be maximized on a second monitor (in a dual monitor setup).
+- Detached - The window is 'detached' from the main environment of FL Studio and can be maximized on a second monitor (in a dual monitor setup).